nus-cs3281/2022/students/chan-j-d/knowledge.md

 - It is possible temporarily set `user.name` as `<>`.
 However, it will not allow the user to commit, citing an invalid username.
   - It is also possible to set `user.name` as an empty string which is equivalent to resetting it.
 Git will not allow commits until a `user.name` has been set.

+## Javascript
+New language for me, no prior experience.
+Learnt how to read and interpret most of the lines of Javascript in RepoSense.
+- Javascript has `Object`s which are a container of key-value pairs listing its properties, and some pre-defined methods.
+  - Can perform operations on `Object`s similar to what can be done to a map.
+Use `Object.entries(object)` to enumerate the key-value pairs.
+  - The properties of an object can be created, edited and accessed from anywhere more similar to languages like Python's OOP
+- Javascript uses `(args...) => output` to write lambda functions as opposed to `(args...) -> output` for Java.
+- Javascript has something known as object destructuring where we can extract the properties of an object.
+  - Given something like `author = {name: JD, repo: RepoSense}`, then doing `const {name, repo} = author` would allow us to access the `name` and `repo` as local variables.

 ## Others
 ### "file" URI Scheme
 - Specification can be found here [RFC8089](https://datatracker.ietf.org/doc/html/rfc8089).